CICE-Consortium/Icepack/doc/source/appendices/tutorial.rst

   cd Icepack
   git status

 Take a minute to orient yourself to the big picture structure of the directories and files in Icepack.
-The documentation has information about the Icepack Directory Structure (:ref:`dirstructure`).
+The documentation has information about the Icepack :ref:`dirstructure`.

 Make sure your main is up to date and create a branch.
 You can also update your fork directly in github by clicking the Sync fork button.
 If your code is already up to date, you can skip this step::